annsudo/comment-to-Discord-action/README.md

-# 🚀  Github Comment to Discord Action:
+# 🚀  Github Comment to Discord - Action

 This is a customize action for an awesome university DevOps course with a goal to automate Profesors and Teaching Assistant work 💥